 Though the emphasis is on Asia, there is a fair mix of young leaders from Europe, Americas, Africa, Asia and Australia, from diverse sectors.

-CyFy: The India Conference on Cyber Security and Internet Governance is India’s flagship event for global digital debates.
-As data becomes the new currency and internet continues to dissolve national boundaries, CyFy is fast emerging as an indispensable marketplace of ideas where tomorrow’s issues are decided today.
-The 2015 edition brought together over 100 experts from 33 countries and six continents to discuss issues ranging from cyber arms control and critical information infrastructure protection to digital empowerment and bringing the next billion online.
+CyFy: The India Conference on Technology, Security and Society is India’s flagship event for global digital debates.
+As data becomes the new currency and Internet continues to dissolve national boundaries, CyFy is fast emerging as an indispensable marketplace of ideas where tomorrow’s issues are decided today.

 The ORF-Kalpana Chawla Space Initiative was launched in March 2015 by Shashi Tharoor, Member of Parliament and Chairman of the Parliamentary Standing Committee on External Affairs.
 The initiative seeks to bring all key stakeholders from the scientific, commercial and strategic domains of outer space every year to engage on issues pertaining to security, management and peaceful use of outer space.